MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-trial-phone-numbers.md

 > - If you're calling the geographic number from outside the US, then international carrier rates will apply.

 Your voice trial automatically ends after the free calling time elapses.
 You can also manually end the trial before the free calling time elapses.
-More information: [End the trial](#end-the-trial).
+More information: [End the trial](#end-the-trial)

 After your free calling time has elapsed, you can either [purchase new phone numbers](voice-channel-manage-phone-numbers.md) or request Microsoft Support for more calling minutes.